-Picking up a two-way radio for the first time, it’s quite difficult to immediately figure out how to talk through.
-I hope you purchased a walkie-talkie that does not require a license to use, or you have such permission?
+Picking up a two-way radio for the first time? it’s quite tricky to figure out how to talk through this device.
+I hope you purchased a walkie-talkie that does not require a license to use, or you already have this permission.
 Otherwise, men in black may knock on your door and report that you have problems!
-I’m joking, but this is true: if you use the wrong frequency without a license you could get large fined.
-Don’t want to lose a large amount?
+I’m joking, but this is true: if you use the wrong frequency without a license, you could get a large fine.
+Don’t want to lose a large amount of money?
 I would not want to either.

-Free frequency in the USA – FRS (Family Radio Service) which contains 22 channels in the 462.5625 MHz and 467.7125 MHz range of the UHF band.
+Free frequency in the USA – FRS (Family Radio Service), which contains 22 channels in the 462.5625 MHz and 467.7125 MHz range of the UHF band.
 To use it freely, your walkie-talkie must have an output power lower than 0.5 Watts on the channels 8–14 and 2 Watts on the others.
-If more, then it’s a GMRS-radio and you need a license.
-To be true, Family Radio Service is not quite free.
-According to Federal Communication Commission, it requires a “license by rule”.
-However, it just means that your radio should fill the bill, i.e. permissible output power and FRS frequency.
+If more, then it’s a GMRS-radio, and you need a license.
+Family Radio Service is not quite free.
+According to Federal Communication Commission, it requires a “license by rule.”
+However, it just means that your radio should fit the bill, i.e. permissible output power and FRS frequency.

 In Europe is a PMR frequency (446,000 – 446,100 MHz, including 8 channels).
 It does not require a license, on condition that the output power of your walkie-talkie does not exceed 500mW.
 NOT APPROVED for use in the U.S.A or Canada.

-Well, let’s make it clear, how to communicate via handy talkie?
+Well, let’s make it clear, how can you communicate via hand held walkie talkie?

 When transmitting, the walkie-talkie antenna should be directed vertically.
 Upright exactly!
 What we see in movies when a wounded cop transmits a message while holding a walkie-talkie horizontally is fiction.
-The antenna is designed to catch the signal, and the more direct it is, the better it catches a signal.
+The antenna is designed to catch a signal, and the more direct it is, the better it catches the signal.

 When talking, a microphone of a 2-way radio should be kept at a distance of about 3-5 cm from your mouth.
-Speak loudly and clearly, but not scream: it can only lower the sound quality.
-Also, don’t keep the walkie-talkie too close to your lips: your handy talkie will definitely not be happy with such proximity with you, as much as your companion.
+Speak loudly and clearly, but do not scream: it can only lower the sound quality.
+Also, don’t keep the walkie-talkie too close to your lips: your handy talkie will definitely not be happy with such proximity with you, and neither will your communications partner .

 General principles of radio communication:

-- Always introduce yourself and say the companion’s name;
+- Always introduce yourself and say the receiver’s name;

 - Speak little and essentially, do not occupy the channel (average duration of a message is about 15 seconds);